How do I make a university application?

 It is vitally important that the grades you are predicted are accurate.
 In a UK school, prior attainment data and teacher assessed class grades allow this to be done by the end of Y12.
 In the UK, this information will be entered by the exam centre.
 This allows you to focus on the universities and courses which you are academically suited to.

-UK schools will also provide a reference, with a paragraph on each of the subjects you study at 16+, outlining your current aptitude, effort, interest and suitability for undergraduate study.
-This will also touch on your extra-curricular achievements.
+UK schools will also provide a reference, outlining your suitability for your chosen undergraduate course and detailing any extenuating circumstances surrounding your academic journey to date.
+The reference may touch on your extra-curricular and supra-curricular achievements.
 This reference is limited to 4,000 characters.

 It is vital to stress that schools / exam centres should not be pressured to inflate predicted grades – this will simply cause unrealistic applications being made.
 Therefore, accurate professional judgement is key in being guided to the correct undergraduate destination.